 Where to stay: In a CHF 2,120-per-night suite at the five-star Kulm Hotel on the lake.

 8. BEAVER CREEK, Colorado

-Beaver Creek oozers European chateau-style elegance and, like its better known neigbour, Aspen, it attracts the celebrities.
+Beaver Creek oozers European chateau-style elegance and, like its better known neighbour, Aspen, it attracts the celebrities.
 Kelsey Grammer has a $6.1 million vacation home here.
 This exclusive ski resort is dotted with boutiques, art galleries and top-notch restaurants.
+There's also an idyllic ice skating rink in the centre of town.
 Accommodation largely consists of upscale hotels and condos, and prices reflect that.
 In the morning, there's no cold, hard trudge to the lifts in your ski boots, instead ride the covered escalator from the village direct to the slopes.

 Who to see: Kelsey Grammer, Tom Hanks, Tiger Woods, Harry Connick Jr. and Justin Timberlake

 Apres-ski: Oysters and champagne at the Beaver Creek Chophouse is the only way to end an indulgant day on the slopes.

 Where to stay: At the luxury mountaintop getaway of Trappers Cabin (four beds/four baths).
 Opt for the Premium Package ($599 pp/pn) and a private chef will come cook breakfast and dinner while your cabin keeper keeps you topped up in champagne.